 openssl rand 16 > encryption_key.keyPrepare the

 key_info.txtfile for encryption.
-The encryption tool uses this file to encrypt the HLS video files.https://example.com/encryption_key.key /path/to/local/encryption_key.keyThe first line is the URL of the encryption key that you generated in Step 1.
-Place the key file in an OSS bucket that is accelerated by CDN.
-Then, use a CDN-accelerated domain name to access the file.
+The encryption tool will encrypt HLS video files based on this file.https://example.com/encryption_key.key /path/to/local/encryption_key.keyThe first line is the URL of the encryption key that you generated in Step 1.
+We recommend that you place the file in a CDN-accelerated OSS origin server and use a CDN-accelerated domain name to access the file.

 The second line is the absolute path of the local key file.